pivotal/docs-tap/uninstall.md

 ## <a id='del-packages'></a> Delete the packages

-- If you install Tanzu Application Platform through predefined profiles, run the following command to delete the `tap` metadata package:
+- If you installed Tanzu Application Platform through predefined profiles, delete the `tap` metadata package by running:

     ```console
     tanzu package installed delete tap --namespace tap-install
     ```

-- If you install any additional packages that were not in the predefined profiles, follow these steps to delete the individual packages:
+- If you installed any additional packages that were not in the predefined profiles, delete the individual packages by running:

     1. List the installed packages by running: